WHaasNY/LegioCluster/README.md

 The LegioCluster program contains a Tutorial folder.
 It is highly recommended that new users go through the Tutorial.pdf file to familiarize themselves with the program.

 ### Running LegioCluster:
-- <div bgcolor="silver"> LegioCluster.py</div>  starts with an interactive menu to properly format all required input data into an input TXT file.
+- <p style="color: red">LegioCluster.py</p>  starts with an interactive menu to properly format all required input data into an input TXT file.
 The best way to start LegioCluster.
 - <q>LegioCluster_main.py <input.txt></q>  can be used to start LegioCluster when a properly formatted input TXT file is already present in the <q>input/</q> folder.

 ### Working with species other than Legionella: